aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 # Python: Amazon Api Gateway, AWS Lambda, Amazon SQS Example

 ## Introduction
-This project contains automated test sample code samples for serverless applications written in Python.
+This project contains automated test code samples for serverless applications written in Python.
 The project demonstrates several techniques for executing tests in the cloud specifically when interacting with the AWS Lambda service.
 Based on current tooling, we recommend customers **focus on testing in the cloud** as much as possible.
 This example is designed to be used in a testing enviroment, not in a production enviroment.

 The project uses the [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) (SAM) CLI for configuration, testing and deployment.